ilkilab/agorakube/docs/instructions.md

 Below is a diagram of the high-level architecture deployed by AGORAKUBE :
 ![Architecture](../images/AGORAKUBE_diagram.png)

-**Notes :** This distibution is aimed to be customizable so you can choose :
+**Notes :** This distribution is aimed to be customizable so you can choose :
  - Where the **etcd** will be deployed (with the master or not)
  - The number of **master** nodes to deploy (from 1 to many - 5 nodes for production)
  - The number of **etcd** nodes to deploy (from 1 to many - 5 nodes for production)